Codeception/codeception.github.com/docs/GettingStarted.md

 ```

 This command will run all tests for all suites, displaying the steps, and building HTML and XML reports.
-Reports will be stored in the `tests/_output/` directory.
+The reports will be stored in the `tests/_output/` directory.

 Learn more about [available reports](/docs/Reporting).